 - Trim lawns and weeds to create a drier, less-ideal environment for flea larvae.

 - Avoid piles of sand and gravel around the home for long periods of time.

 - Fence yards to prevent dogs from roaming freely in heavily infested areas or contacting other infested animals.

 - Planting marigolds in the yard is helpful too; it repels certain types of bugs as well as fleas.

 - Fresh or dried pennyroyal leaves is a natural flea repellent.
 Use this in carpets to avoid the abundance of fleas in the home.
 Do not use it if you have small children around, as this could be toxic.

 - A mixture of brewer's yeast and garlic, available in powder or tablet form can be given in small doses to your pet.
 This creates a certain odour in pets, and fleas are sure to avoid them.
 Please run this by your pet’s vet first.

-Surekil Pest Control will treat the areas where fleas are active and where the flea larvae may be present with sprays.
+Surekil Pest Control treats the areas where fleas are active and where the flea larvae may be present.